Some writers aren’t famous for what they write about, but how their writing voices sing on the page.

 A REUNION WITH BEING REAL

-I don’t know how to craft the perfect story or compile flawless paragraphs.
 All I know is that when I try too hard to please anyone, my writing often becomes unattractive to everyone.

-I’d rather be the writer I am than the writer I think readers need me to be. – Tweet that
+I’d rather be the writer I am than the writer I think readers need me to be.

-I’m thinking we’re on the same page because you’re still reading, so try these exercises to harness your imperfect writing voice the next time you write:
+I’m thinking we’re on the same page because you’re still reading, so try these exercises to harness your imperfect voice the next time you write:

 - Speak your thoughts through your keyboard as though you’re talking to just one person.